Preparing Myself to Learn Programming

 The first time I used a computer was an IBM XT clone.
 It ran DOS.

-I was 11 years old when I got my second computer, a nifty Windows 95 machine.
+I was 11 when I got my second computer, a nifty Windows 95 machine.
 I kept all of my games organized on that second computer.
-One day I thought of making a number-based menu for my games using Batch scripts.
+One day, I thought of making a number-based menu for my games using Batch scripts.
 That’s where it started.

-Fast-forward a year or so, my parents wanted me to apply to Saint Joseph School.
+Fast-forward a year or so, my parents wanted me to apply to the Saint Joseph School.
 I was in class 5 at that time.
-They bought me some computing studies books that were used at that school.
+They bought me some computing studies books used at that school.

 One of the books had some example QBasic programs at the end of it.
 That’s where I got my second dose of exposure and saw some “real” programs (in case you wouldn’t call writing Batch scripts programming).

-A few years later, my father bought a Bengali IME software, Orko.
-That software was developed by Daffodil Software Ltd. It was like Avro (the one you use to type Bengali phonetically).
+A few years later, my father bought Orko, a Bengali IME software developed by Daffodil Software Ltd. It was like Avro (the one you use to type Bengali phonetically).
 I wanted to build something like Orko in Visual Basic / Visual Basic .NET.
-That’s where I got my exposure to reading documentation, mostly around Win32 and Windows API.
+That’s where I got exposure to reading documentation, mostly around Win32 and Windows API.

 And then, some years later, I entered university.